pwlin/cr-updater/README.md

 # cr-updater
-This script will download and unpack the latest [Chromium snapshots build](https://storage.googleapis.com/chromium-browser-snapshots/index.html) for Windows, Linux and Mac.
+This script will download and unpack the latest [Chromium snapshot build](https://storage.googleapis.com/chromium-browser-snapshots/index.html) for Windows, Linux and Mac.

 #For Linux